Silver carp: Diet

 Because they feed on plankton, they are sometimes successfully used for controlling water quality, especially in the control of noxious blue-green algae (cyanobacteria).
 Certain species of blue-green algae, notably the often toxic Microcystis, can pass through the gut of silver carp unharmed, picking up nutrients in the process.
 Thus, in some cases, blue-green algae blooms have been exacerbated by silver carp, and Microcystis has also been shown to produce more toxins in the presence of silver carp.
 These carp, which have natural defenses to their toxins, sometimes can contain enough algal toxins in their systems to become hazardous to eat.

 Ecology and conservation

 The silver carp in its natural range migrate upstreams for spawning; eggs and larvae then drift downstream, and young fish hatch in the floodplain zone.
 Larvae and small juveniles feed on zooplankton, switching to phytoplankton once a certain size is reached.
 The species is somewhat sensitive to low oxygen conditions.

-The species is currently classified as near threatened in it original range, as its habitat and reproductive behavior are impacted by construction of dams, pollution, and overfishing.
+The species is currently classified as near threatened in its original range, as its habitat and reproductive behavior are impacted by construction of dams, pollution, and overfishing.
 Population declines appear to have been particularly significant in the Chinese parts of its range.